 Welcome to Ohio IRP Registration Services!

 The Buckeye State plays host to many truckers, both permanent residents and passersby.
 Whether they’re taking I-90 from Toledo to Cleveland or passing through Columbus and Cincinnati on I-71, truckers in Ohio have many miles to travel.
 If you’re an Ohio-based trucker, you’re going to need all of the correct licenses to operate legally.
-If you’re an interstate trucker, that means you’re going to need IRP!
+If you’re an interstate trucker, that means you’re going to need IRP Ohio!

 What Is IRP?